 Keeping the Operator in Mind

 What’s the number one most important consideration when designing a control room?
 The operators are the priority, no matter the industry or primary function of the room.
-The individuals who work in the center are what really makes your business work.
+Most importantly, the individuals who work in the center are what really makes your business work.
 Their comfort and productivity are critical, and ergonomics and comfort are of utmost importance during the design phase.

 Distraction from the tasks at hand is often the result of an operator who is dealing with physical discomfort and fatigue.
 Choosing the right furniture, including consoles, chairs, desktop layouts, configurations, and adjustability, will be a determining factor in your success.
 What your business is and what your operators do during their shifts will help the design team customize furniture to fit your specific needs.